kehinde4885/TravPlannerBE/readme.md

 IMPORTANT..
 Sometimes API gives Error of Too Many Requests, and messes uo the data to be rendered, I dont know how to fix
 - Perhaps  a way to batch the request, or delay the Request using setTimeout

-Error
-{
-    "status": "fulfilled",
-    "value": {
-      "message": "Too Many Requests",
-      "images": {
-        "error": {
-          "message": "Required parameter locationId should be a valid number to fetch location photos", "type": "BadRequestException",
-          "code": 400
-        }
-      }
-    }
-  },

-  ***Batch the Detailed Search into Groups of 5